jcjohnson/torch-rnn/doc/modules.md

 lstm = nn.LSTM(D, H)
 ```
 An LSTM (short for Long Short-Term Memory) is a fancy type of recurrent neural network that is much more commonly used
 than vanilla RNNs.
-Similar to the `VanillaRNN` above, the [LSTM](../LSTM.lua) module transforms a sequence of input vectors
+Similar to the `VanillaRNN` above, [LSTM](../LSTM.lua) is a
+[torch nn.Module](https://github.com/torch/nn/blob/master/doc/module.md#nn.Module) subclass implementing an LSTM.
-of dimension `D` into a sequence of hidden state vectors of dimension `H`.
-It also operates over sequences of length `T` and
+It transforms a sequence of input vectors  of dimension `D` into a sequence of hidden state vectors of dimension `H`; it
-minibatches of size `N`, which can be different on each forward pass.
+operates over sequences of length `T` and minibatches of size `N`, which can be different on each forward pass.

 An LSTM differs from a vanilla RNN in that it keeps track of both a *hidden state* and a *cell state* at each timestep.
 Ignoring minibatches, the next hidden state vector `h[t]` (of shape `(H,)`) and cell state vector `c[t]`